gemseo/gemseo/doc_src/data_persistence/cache.rst

 - in memory:

-  - the :class:`.SimpleCache` (default policy) only stores in memory the data associated with the last call to :meth:`.MDODiscipline.execute`,
+  - the :class:`.SimpleCache` (default policy) only stores in memory the data associated with the last call to :meth:`.Discipline.execute`,
   - the :class:`.MemoryFullCache` stores in memory
-    the data associated with all the calls to :meth:`.MDODiscipline.execute`,
+    the data associated with all the calls to :meth:`.Discipline.execute`,

 - on the disk:

-  - the :class:`.HDF5Cache` stores in a node of an HDF file the data associated with all the calls to :meth:`.MDODiscipline.execute`.
+  - the :class:`.HDF5Cache` stores in a node of an HDF file the data associated with all the calls to :meth:`.Discipline.execute`.

-The cache strategy of an :class:`.MDODiscipline` can be changed with the method :meth:`.MDODiscipline.set_cache` by passing as first argument the name of the cache class, e.g. ``"MemoryFullCache"``.
+The cache strategy of an :class:`.Discipline` can be changed with the method :meth:`.Discipline.set_cache` by passing as first argument the name of the cache class, e.g. ``"MemoryFullCache"``.

 .. note::

     The types of cache can be extended by subclassing :class:`.BaseFullCache` or :class:`.MemoryFullCache`.
-    :meth:`~.MDODiscipline.set_cache` will find the new types automatically because it is based on a :class:`.CacheFactory`.
+    :meth:`~.Discipline.set_cache` will find the new types automatically because it is based on a :class:`.CacheFactory`.

 Advanced use